SAP/code-pal-for-abap/docs/checks/message-translation.md

 ### What to do in case of exception?

-In exceptional cases, you can suppress this finding by using the pseudo comment `"#EC MSG_TRANSL` which has to be placed after the `MESSAGES` declaration:
+In exceptional cases, you can suppress this finding by using the pseudo comment `"#EC MSG_TRANSL` which has to be placed after the `MESSAGE` statement:

 ```abap
   MESSAGE 'File not found!'
 TYPE 'W'. "#EC MSG_TRANSL